 How to Choose the Right Welding Specialty for You

-factors to consider when deciding which welding specialty might be best for you:
+things to consider when deciding which welding specialty might be best for you:

 Consider Your Interests and Passions

-Assess Physical and Technical Demands
+Assess the Demands-Physical and Technical

-Evaluate Industry Demand and Opportunities
+Gauge Industry Needs and Opportunities

 Consider the Pay Scale and Career Advancement Opportunities